 Instructions

-- Line a square 8-inch pan with wax paper.
+- Line a square 8-inch pan (or a similar capacity rectangular pan) with wax paper.

 - Whisk with a fork until smooth.

-- Remove from heat and whisk in the coconut flour.
+- Remove from the heat and whisk in the coconut flour.

 - Using a rubber spatula, pour the mixture into the prepared pan.